ethereum/devp2p/caps/eth.md

 Difficulty (TD) and hash of their best block.

-The client with the worst TD then proceeds to download block headers using the [BlockHeadersFromNumber] message.
+The client with the worst TD then proceeds to download block headers using the [GetBlockHeaders] message.
 It verifies proof-of-work values in received headers and fetches block bodies using the [GetBlockBodies] message.
 Received blocks are executed using the Ethereum Virtual Machine, recreating the state tree.